 Following successful completion of the program, a Verification Statement of Completion will be provided the last week of internship.
 Interns are then eligible for “Active” membership in the Academy of Nutrition and Dietetics.
 Graduates are well-prepared and eligible to complete the Registration Exam for Dietitians through the Commission on Dietetic Registration (CDR).

-- The majority of internship experiences take place at our four hospitals including: UC San Diego Health Hillcrest Hospital, Thornton Hospital, Sulpizio Cardiovascular Center and Jacobs Medical Center in La Jolla.
+- The majority of internship experiences take place at our four hospitals, including: UC San Diego Health Hillcrest Hospital, Moores Cancer Cneter, Sulpizio Cardiovascular Center and Jacobs Medical Center in La Jolla

 - UC San Diego Medical Center is a 386-bed hospital and primary hospital for the University of California San Diego School of Medicine

-- Sulpizio Cardiovascular Center provides inpatient heart and stroke care in single cutting edge location
+- Sulpizio Cardiovascular Center provides inpatient heart and stroke care in a single location

-- Jacobs Medical Center, the newest 245 bed hospital at UC San Diego Health in La Jolla
+- Jacobs Medical Center, the newest 245 bed hospital at UC San Diego Health in La Jolla, includes the Thornton Pavillion